List of Halo characters: Didact

 During the events of Halo 4, the Ur-Didact is accidentally released from his Cryptum by the Master Chief and Cortana.
 He immediately retakes control of the Prometheans and attempts to digitize the population of Earth, but is stopped by Cortana and Master Chief who is made immune to the Composer by an imprint of the Librarian on Requiem.
 The comic series Escalation reveals the Didact survived this encounter, but the Spartans of Blue Team stop his plans once again.
 He is apparently digitized by the Master Chief using several Composers, but the Master Chief considers him contained, not dead.

 In Halo: Renegades, 343 Guilty Spark, formerly Bornstellar's human companion Chakas who once helped release the Ur-Didact from his Cryptum, learns from the Librarian of the Ur-Didact's release from his Cryptum on Requiem.
-From the Librarian's reaction to his questions, Spark realizes that the Ur-Didact's threat is currently "not worrisome" and that the Librarian still hopes for her husband to find peace.
+From the Librarian's reaction to his questions, Spark realizes that the Ur-Didact's threat is currently "not worrisome," and that the Librarian still hopes for her husband to find peace.
 However, the Librarian sadly admits that she believes the Ur-Didact to be beyond redemption.

+In Halo: Epitaph, it's revealed that the Didact had been killed when the Master Chief had used the Composers on him, and he was uploaded to the outer boundaries of the Domain.
+The Didact discovers that being digitized has burned away the Gravemind's corruption and restored his sanity.
+Now remorseful for his actions, the Didact reunites with a number of old friends and enemies who have been trapped outside of the Domain by the Warden Eternal.
+The Didact witnesses Cortana's corruption of the Warden and seeks to stop the rogue AI, even secretly helping to rescue Blue Team during the events of Halo 5.
+The Didact eventually manages to destroy the Warden Eternal and allows everyone into the Domain, both human and Forerunner, including the victims of his attack on Earth.
+This strengthens the Domain, enabling it to evict the Created and the Didact has all access in the physical world sealed off in order to prevent anyone else from abusing its power.
+During a final confrontation with Cortana shortly before her destruction, the Didact helps the AI to realize what she has become.
+Afterwards, having finally found peace, the Didact is at last reunited with the Librarian in the halls of the Domain to spend the rest of eternity with his beloved wife.

+In Halo: Empty Throne, the Didact briefly appears in the adjunct section, silently watching the sunrise with Forthencho.